A Chaplain’s Work

 In serving the community of Wake Forest, Ed was the spiritual leader, whether the community was in celebration, reflection, or mourning.
 Yet this was more than a one-person job!
 As University Chaplain, he knew that the increasingly diverse community required a number of spiritual leaders on the campus.
 As various denominations began to support their own chaplains based at Wake Forest, Ed supported and nurtured the Campus Ministry group.
 He enjoyed the rich collaborations with these colleagues through campus-wide programs.
 [The following page on Spiritual Leadership discusses campus ministry, the Baptist Student Union, Pre-school Conference, and other programs.]

 As chaplain to the people of Wake Forest, Ed was a adviser and counselor for whatever life brought.
+He helped students walk through their questions of faith, sort among competing aspirations, and recover lost visions.
+He helped students preparing for ordination, and he walked with others through the tangle of the legal system.
 He supported individual dreams of exploration, such as the desire for international study, by finding resources and contacts.
-He helped students work through their questions of faith, sort among competing aspirations, and recover lost visions.
-He helped students preparing for ordination, and he also walked with others through the tangle of the legal system.
+Every student was important to him.

-While Ed Christman always knew what to say, he also had another gift: the ability to simply listen with patience and compassion, as people found their own way.
+While Ed Christman always knew what to say, he also had the gift of simply listening with patience and compassion, as people found their own way.